zainpay/zainpay-nodejs-sdk/README.md

     ```json
         {
             "code": "00",
-            "description": "Successfully Updated Account",
+            "description": "Successfully updated",
-            "status": "success"
+            "status": "200 OK"
         }
     ```

 ### 7. All Virtual Account Balances of a Zainbox
-- This endpoint enables a merchant to fetch all current account balances for all virtual accounts in a zainbox.
+- This endpoint allows a merchant to fetch all current account balances for all virtual accounts in a zainbox.

     **Parameter:** zainboxCode(required)
    ```js